medaajel/Feazy/README.md

 - **Feazy is a case sensitive language**

-### Used technologies
+### Used technologies & libraries
-NodeJS, Nearley, JSON<br/>Libraries: CommanderJS, InquirerJS
+NodeJS, Nearley, JSON, CommanderJS, InquirerJS

-### Copyrights
-Produced and developed by Mouhammed Ajel & Sarah Ben Yahia as a graduation project, framed by Mr. Riadh Hadj Mtir

 ## Documentation